-Port of Salvador
+Port of Spain

 With its 190 million inhabitants, Brazil has the largest population in Latin America and ranks fifth in the world.
 The majority of people live in the south-central area, which includes the industrial cities of Sao Paulo, Rio de Janeiro, and Belo Horizonte.
 Brazil has undergone rapid urban growth; by 2005, 81% of the total population was living in urban areas.
 This growth aids economic development but also creates serious social, security, environmental, and political problems for major cities.
 The Brazilian economy’s solid performance during the 2008 financial crisis and its strong and early recovery, including 2010 growth of 7.5%, have contributed to the country’s transition from a regional to a global power.
 Expected to grow 3.5% in 2011 and 4.0% in 2012, the economy is the world’s seventh-largest and is expected to rise to fifth within the next several years.
 Brazil is the only Portuguese-speaking nation in the Americas.

 Sources: U.S. State Department